karkman/Metagenomics2021/Day3/README.md

 ln -s ../../COURSE_FILES/BINNING_MEGAHIT/
 ```

 Next we will profile the samples using the DB and the mapping output.

-Write an array script for the profiling and submit it to the queue.
+# ANTTI: this with sample03 only or with all 4 samples?
 ```
-#!/bin/bash -l
-#SBATCH --job-name array_profiling
-#SBATCH --output array_profiling_out_%A_%a.txt
-#SBATCH --error array_profiling_err_%A_%a.txt
-#SBATCH --partition small
-#SBATCH --time 01:00:00
-#SBATCH --mem-per-cpu=1000
-#SBATCH --array=1-4
-#SBATCH --nodes 1
-#SBATCH --cpus-per-task=6
-#SBATCH --account project_2001499

-SAMPLE=Sample0${SLURM_ARRAY_TASK_ID}

-export PROJAPPL=/projappl/project_2001499
-module load bioconda/3
-source activate anvio-7

 anvi-profile --input-file BINNING_MEGAHIT/Sample03/MAPPING/$SAMPLE.bam \
                --output-dir PROFILES/$SAMPLE \
-               --contigs-db MEGAHIT_sample03_5000nt_CONTIGS.db \
+               --contigs-db Sample03_5000nt_CONTIGS.db \
-               --num-threads 20 &> $SAMPLE.profilesdb.log.txt
+               --num-threads 4
 ```
-Submit the job with `sbatch` as previously.

 ## Merging the profiles